adamsilver/adamsilver.io-jekyll/_posts/2015-08-16-progressively-enhanced-javascript.md

 	var form = document.forms[0];
 	form.attachEvent('submit', function() {
       window.event.returnValue = false;
       var foos = document.getElementsByClassName('foo');
 	});

 This is because it doesn't recognise `getElementsByClassName()`.
 The page didn't degrade nor did it fully enhance.
 The script intercepts the form's submit event, but gives users a broken interface.

-This means when the user submits the form, nothing happens.
+So, when the user submits the form, nothing happens.
 Handling submit on the client (the enhanced experience) to save a round trip is fine.
-Handling submit on the server (the core experience) is also fine.
+Handling submit on the server (the core experience) is fine too.
 But the implementation above doesn't allow for either experience.

 Neither the browser nor the features in this example are relevant.
 It could be any browser and any feature.
 It makes no difference how new a browser is or what (cutting edge) feature it supports.

 ## What shouldn't we do?

-It's often useful to explore problems with other solutions.
-Often it's easier to deduce what it is we should do, once we find out what it is we shouldn't.
+It's often easier to deduce what it is we should do, once we found out what we shouldn't.
+Let's do that now.

-### Don't ignore the problem exists
+### 1. Don't ignore the problem exists

 I struggled a lot with this.
-I always thought about the current set of browsers that particular project had to adhere to.
+I always thought about the current set of browsers that a particular project adheres to.
 But just because I ignored users who use ‘other’ browsers, doesn't mean they don't exist.

-### Don't give responsibility to third party scripts
+### 2. Don't abdicate responsibility

-When we put a script in our project, it becomes our responsibility.
+When we add a third-party script to the project, it becomes our responsibility.
 We should check under the hood for quality and watch out for the typical [multi-browser approach](https://gist.github.com/david-mark/06b9879f963ebb0eed62) that opposes the principles of progressive enhancement.

-When a library releases a new version, they often drop support for various browsers.
+Moreover, when a library releases a new version, they often drop support for various browsers.
 This is a never ending cycle.
 This is what Jeremy Keith calls the [continuum](https://adactio.com/journal/6692).

-### Don't rely on Cutting The Mustard
+### 3.Don't rely on Cutting The Mustard

 [Cutting The Mustard](http://responsivenews.co.uk/post/18948466399/cutting-the-mustard) (CTM) is a relatively new approach which promises reliability by giving users a core or an enhanced experience.
-It's intent is great; the implementation, however, is problematic.
+It's intent is great but the implementation falls a little short.

 	if(document.querySelector && window.addEventListener && window.localStorage) {
       // start application
 	}

 The script detects a few choice methods, to then infer that the browser is ‘modern’.
 This is impossible because of the vast amount of new (versions of) browsers being released every day.
 And it's irrelevant because the release date doesn't determine capability.